trufflesuite/trufflesuite.com/public/docs/getting_started/quickstart.md

 ## Migrating with Truffle Develop

 <p class="alert alert-info">
-<strong>Note</strong>: To use [Ganache](/ganache), skip to the next section.
+<strong>Note</strong>: To use [Ganache](/ganache), please skip to the next section.
 </p>

-To deploy our smart contract, we're going to need to connect to a blockchain.
+To deploy our smart contracts, we're going to need to connect to a blockchain.
 Truffle has a built-in personal blockchain that can be used for testing.
 This blockchain is local to your system and does not interact with the main Ethereum network.

 You can create this blockchain and interact with it using [Truffle Develop](LINK).

-1. Run Truffle Develop.
+1. Run Truffle Develop:

    ```shell
    truffle develop